totaldebug/totaldebug.uk/_posts/2019-10-07-unifi-l2tp-set-a-static-ip-for-a-specific-user-built-in-radius-server.md

 ---
-title: 'UniFi L2TP: set a static IP for a specific user (built-in Radius Server)'
+title: "UniFi L2TP: set a static IP for a specific user (built-in Radius Server)"
-date: '2019-10-07'
+date: "2019-10-07"
 layout: post
 ---

 When using my L2TP VPN with the Unifi I realised that it was assigning a different IP Address to my client when it connected sometimes.

 This wouldn&#8217;t normally be a problem if the remote client was only taking to my internal network, however I run a server that my internal network communicates out to via IP Address, so if this changes it all stops working.